 A short drive through the city center reveals stately Federal and Greek mansions built by wealthy sea captains.
 Harriet Beecher Stowe wrote Uncle Tom's Cabin at 63 Federal St. This poignant story of a runaway slave, published in 1852, was hugely popular and fired the imagination of people in the northern states, who saw the book as a powerful indictment against slavery.
-You can visit also Harriet Beecher Stowe’s House in Hartford, Connecticut.